mileusna/conditional/README.md

 val := (x==y) ?
 "Value OK" : "Value not OK"
 ```

-Unfortunately, Go doesn't have ternary operator so the shortest way to write this code in go would be
+Unfortunately, [there is no ternary testing operator in Go](https://golang.org/doc/faq#Does_Go_have_a_ternary_form) so the shortest way to write this code in go would be

 ```Go
 val := "Value not OK"